grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexKVStoreFailure

-This alert fires if a Cortex instance is failing to run any operation on a KV store (eg. consul or etcd).
+This alert fires if a Mimir instance is failing to run any operation on a KV store (eg. consul or etcd).

 How it **works**: